A Claude Monet painting, stolen by the Nazis, has just been returned to the family of its original owners

 In March 2024, Austria already returned to the Parlagi family a chalk drawing of German composer Richard Wagner by Franz Lenbach, after the Commission located it at the Albertina Museum in Vienna.
 Investigations are still ongoing for other missing artworks from this collection, including a watercolour by Paul Signac, titled Seine in Paris (Pont de Grenelle) from 1903, which had been acquired by the same Nazi art dealer who had bought the looted Monet pastel.
 The Signac painting might be difficult to find as, according to the FBI, it may have been featured under a different name over the years.

-Art market, authentication and art crime specialist.
+Art crime/cultural heritage protection specialist and researcher in AI, Machine Learning and Deep Learning.
 Expert in Impressionist and post-Impressionist art.
-Master degrees in Art Market and Art History from the Ecole du Louvre and Sorbonne University in Paris.
-Worked on catalogues raisonnés and looted art, in provenance research and authentication from Impressionism to Contemporary and Urban Art, at the Wildenstein Plattner Institute (2018-2019) and Artcurial Paris (2020).
-Contributor to articles in the Journal of Cultural Heritage Crime, Journal of Art Crime and on the Wildenstein Plattner Institute website.
+Provenance researcher and specialist in looted art cases.
+Master degrees in Art Market and Art History from the Ecole du Louvre and Sorbonne University in Paris and Master degree in Information and Communication Sciences from the CELSA-Sorbonne.
+Work experiences at the Wildenstein Plattner Institute (2018-2019), Artcurial Paris (2020) and on the EU-funded RITHMS project.
+Contributor to articles in the Journal of Cultural Heritage Crime, Journal of Art Crime, on the Wildenstein Plattner Institute website and on Hugging Face.
+Research on AI, more specifically at the moment on LLM/VLM.
+Studying the impact of AI and new technologies on the art world and provenance research.
 Author of a Master’s thesis on the state of Impressionism in today’s art market (Ecole du Louvre – 2020) and a Master’s thesis on Claude Monet’s first journey to the Mediterranean (under the supervision of Professor Pierre Wat – Sorbonne Paris I, 2019).
+Currently working on a book project.